Rudy Lai

 1 updates

-Amy Valley, VP Clinical Strategy & Technology at Cardinal, discusses AI's pros and cons in oncology, acknowledging both benefits and risks of AI integration in clinical workflows.
+Amy Valley, VP Clinical Strategy and Technology Solutions, discusses benefits and risks of AI in oncology practices.

 2023 Q1